texfaq/texfaq.github.io/FAQ-gethelp.md

     [http://groups.google.com/group/comp.text.tex].
 3. Web forum: alternatives are: the
     [''LaTeX community'' site](http://www.latex-community.org/),
-    which offers a variety of 'categories' to place your query, and the [TeX, LaTeX and friends&site](http://tex.stackexchange.com/)
+    which offers a variety of ''categories'' to place your query, and the [TeX, LaTeX and friends&site](http://tex.stackexchange.com/)
     (''StackExchange'').